UCF Knights football: Orlando block party | WFTV

 UCF finished with the only perfect season in the NCAA Division I Football Bowl Subdivision.

-Orlando Mayor Buddy Dyer will present the team with a key to the city during the event Monday's free, family-friendly event.
+Orlando Mayor Buddy Dyer presented the team with a key to the city during Monday's free, family-friendly event.

 Read: Undefeated UCF Knights back in Orlando after hard-fought Peach Bowl victory